YasuhiroABE/CouchDB-Group_NumRows/README.md

 Examples
 --------
-As an example, we have the postal database which has some views like the following.
+As an example, the "example" database has four document and defines the "all" view.

     $ curl 'http://localhost:5984/example/_design/all/_view/all?group=true'